SHACHAR KARIV

 Abstract.
 This paper describes the necessary tools, both methodological and

-analytical, for providing a comprehensive individual-level analysis of
+analytical, for providing a comprehensive individual-level analysis of decision-making

-to many types of individual choice problems.
+types of individual choice problems.

 -